Assassination of Admiral Coligny: Assassination and a massacre

-The dukes servant, Janowitz de Besme entered, Besme remarked to the Admiral "Oh Admiral, Admiral You sleep too deeply...
+The duke's servant, Janowitz de Besme entered, Besme remarked to the Admiral "Oh Admiral, Admiral, you sleep too deeply...
 Are you not the Admiral?"
 To which he responded "Yes I am him, But you are too young a soldier to speak thus to an old captain.
 At least have respect for my age."
-As he passed his sword through the Admiral Besme remarked "I am old enough to put you to rest!".
+As he passed his sword through the Admiral, Besme remarked "I am old enough to put you to rest!".
 Guise hearing the noise from down below asked him if it was done, to which he replied in the affirmative, lifting the body with the help of the Gascon Sarlabous and pushing it out the window.
 Coligny not yet dead tried to cling on to the frame, but was overpowered and tossed out.
 The duke, having satisfied himself with an inspection of the body and with dawn about to break, told those with him "enough to the poor man" and departed.
 Having successfully killed Coligny, Guise moved on to pursuit of his next target Gabriel de Lorges, Count of Montgomery but he had caught wind of what was unfolding and was attempting to leave the city.

 When local militant Catholics discovered the corpse of Coligny where it had been left on the street, they mutilated it, cutting off the hands, head and genitals.
 This done they dragged it around the streets for the next few days of massacre, set it on fire, and finally dumped it in the Seine.
 Haton observed that during these days a trial was held for Coligny's corpse by some Parisians, with the various citizens acting as judge and court officials.